What is WICID.tv?

 We take online safety and child protection extremely seriously.
 All comments submitted to the website or any of the social networks associated with the WICID.tv and the YEPS will be moderated and any inappropriate posts will not be made live.

-We will actively combat all forms of bullying and discrimination including incidences motivated by a person’s gender, race, disability, sexual orientation, faith and religion, pregnancy status and HIV status.
-We work in partnership with the Police to safeguard children and young people against online exploitation and we encourage our members, users and visitors to the website to report any incidences they see online via the CEOP button located on the bottom of the homepage.
+We will actively combat all forms of bullying and discrimination and we work in partnership with the Police to safeguard children and young people against online exploitation.
+We encourage our members and users of the website to report any incidences they see online via the CEOP button located on the bottom of the homepage.

-We reserve the right to withdraw any content from the website and our social media posts; and refuse to post any new content posted, if it breaches community guidelines for the website, or is thought to be pertaining to any of the conditions aforementioned in the above paragraph.
+We reserve the right to withdraw any content from the website and our social media posts; and refuse to post any new content if it breaches community guidelines.
 We may also amend or suspend your account without prior warning if you are in breach.

 We cannot accept responsibility for any data loss incurred on the site or for content on the external sites that you have accessed via links posted on this website or on our social media.

 The Council is committed to keeping your personal information safe and secure and keeping you informed about how we use your information.
-To learn about how your privacy is protected and how and why we use your personal information to provide you with services, please visit our service privacy notice here www.rctcbc.gov.uk/serviceprivacynotice and the Councils data protection pages here www.rctcbc.gov.uk/dataprotection.
+To learn about how your privacy is protected and how and why we use your personal information to provide you with services, please visit our service privacy notice HERE and the Councils data protection pages HERE.